 Every year the Lexcie organises several study related activities.
 For these activities you can get Lexcie hours.
 When you have 28 Lexcie hours you can get 1 ECTS, you only get these points if you sign the attendance list or scan your wur-card at the activities.
 To get this ECTS you have to keep a list of your own activities, hours and the dates of these activities.
-When you have your 28 hours you can send this list to email@example.com.
+When you have your 28 hours you can send this list, together with your name and studentnumber, to firstname.lastname@example.org.
 Below you can find a list of activities that have taken place and their hours.
-You can count the activities you attended in your bachelors as well.
+You can count both the activities you attend in your bachelors and masters.

 Example student x:

 Bachelor year 2 (8 hours): participating in two activities of 4 hours

 Bachelor year 3 (16 hours): participating in two activities of 8 hours

 Master year 1 (4 hours): participating in one activity of 4 hours

 Total: 8 + 16 + 4 = 28 uur = 1 ECTS

 The Lexcie is not responsible for keeping track of the hours per student.
 The student should keep track of the activities he/she has participated in.
 For this we have created a document which you can find below.
 In addition, the student must give their signature during every activity.
 If a student did not sign the list, unfortunately no hours can be assigned for this activity.
 Signing is your own responsibility.